Overview of Stena Hibernia & Stena Scotia

 STENA HIBERNIA and STENA SCOTIA first appeared on the Belfast to Heysham route during March 2009 for then operator Norfolk Line.
-The vessels transferred to DFDS when that company absorbed Norfolk Line, and then transferred to Stena when DFDS sold the former Norfolk Line Irish Sea business to Stena in 2010/11.
+The vessels transferred to DFDS along with their route when that company absorbed Norfolk Line, and then transferred to Stena when DFDS sold the former Norfolk Line Irish Sea business to Stena in 2010/11.

 From November 2013 STENA HIBERNIA operated during the week between Belfast and Birkenhead in order to provide additional capacity on the route for unaccompanied freight providing 5 return sailings per week.
 She also provided support on the Belfast – Cairnryan route during 2014 when STENA SUPERFAST VII was undergoing maintenance, and returned to her former Belfast – Heysham route to provide cover whilst for STENA PERFORMER while she went to Harland and Wolff in November ’14.
 STENA HIBERNIA has now returned to the Heysham route so that Stena can increase capacity on the Birkenhead link using the larger STENA PRECISION in her place.

-STENA SCOTIA presently operates on Stena Line's Rotterdam - Killingholme freight route, but following the news that STENA PERFORMER and STENA PRECISION are returning to Seatruck after summer 2018 she is widely expected to return to the Belfast - Heysham service to operate opposite her sister due to the restricted maximum size of vessels able to operate into Heysham.
+STENA SCOTIA operated on Stena Line’s Rotterdam – Killingholme freight route until recently, but following the news that STENA PERFORMER and STENA PRECISION are returning to Seatruck after summer 2018 she was widely expected to return to the Belfast – Heysham service to operate opposite her sister due to the restricted maximum size of vessels able to operate into Heysham.
 This was confirmed on the 28th July 2018 after the Stena Line Freight timetable was updated.
 STENA SCOTIA now differs in side-profile from her sister following the installation of a modular AEC closed loop exhaust scrubber system by Damen in 2017, which has resulted in her having an extension added to her funnel.
 This is believed to be the first modular installation of a scrubber system of its type.
 STENA SCOTIA left Hoek van Holland on August 1st 2018 with a destination of Belfast.
 After her arrival she will release sister-ship STENA HIBERNIA for dry docking at Harland & Wolff.

 Near-sister ANGLIA SEAWAYS has been chartered to Seatruck on two occasions, firstly for the Dublin to Heysham service in February 2011 for 11 months, then for the Belfast and Warrenpoint to Heysham services from May 2012 until mid-2014.